-Introduction to Business BBI201 Grade 10 Open
+Introduction to Business BBI200 Grade 10 Open

-This course introduces students to the world of business.
-Students will develop an understanding of the functions of business, including accounting, marketing, information technology, human resources, and production, and of the importance of ethics and social responsibility.
-This course builds a foundation for further studies in business and helps students develop the business knowledge and skills they will need in their everyday lives.
+This introductory business course allows students to utilize real life game simulations to help them develop an understanding of the functions of business, including: accounting, marketing, business technology, entrepreneurship, human resources, and production.
+Types of game simulations used include: Monopoly, running a virtual business, stock market contests, and running a real-life business at school.
+This course builds a foundation for further studies into our booming Specialist High Skills Major Business program at Westgate and helps students develop the business knowledge they will need in their everyday lives.